 - Ask customers to suggest new products or services and get their friends to vote for their ideas.
 Again, you’re spreading the word about your store through your blog.

 - Create a cause for your local business.
 Maybe you’ll donate shoes like Toms or talk about sustainable practices in your store or some other cause marketing efforts.
 For instance, McDonald’s supports the Ronald McDonald House which has nothing to do with their core business but is appealing to their target market — families with kids.
 Increasingly, global consumers care about your values when they make purchase decisions.

 - Of course, even if you decide not to blog on your website (which offers a much higher SEO value), you can turn it into an e-commerce site with less expense and effort than if you had created a static website.
 All you need is a plugin like WooCommerce but there are several other plugins available at low cost or free.
 An e-commerce site is also more dynamic – meaning you can change products or layouts much more easily than on a static website.
 During the pandemic, businesses positioned to easily transform to deliver online products and services that seriously lessened the probability of infection and avoided local shutdown orders, survived while others failed.

 While your blog is your home base online, other social media tactics help bring traffic to your site.
 Here are just a few options local businesses should use to bring more traffic (and money) into their business:

 - Yelp and other rating sites are great to ensure folks find your local business.
-Encourage patrons to rate your products and services and share their ratings with their Facebook and Twitter networks.
+Encourage patrons to rate your products and services and share their ratings with their Facebook and Twitter (now X) networks.